-Virtual spin class or online spin class is when a group of cycling coaches decide to stream their classes online rather than in-person in their studio.
+Virtual spin class or online spin class is when a group of cycling coaches decides to stream their classes online rather than in person in their studio.

 No all, but some of these companies like Peloton offer both online live spin classes and on-demand (pre-recorded) spin classes that you can access with a paid membership.